stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 for social dancing, classes, snacks, and community!

 {{< callout emoji="📍" >}}
-Dancebreak will be in Koret Pavilion over the summer!
+Dancebreak will be in Roble 113 during the fall!
 Workshops will be 7:00-8:00, with social dancing 8:00-10:00.
 {{< /callout >}}